afsalthaj/myblog/posts/2021-04-15-fix-points.markdown

 implementation in scala through `y f = f (y f)` and proved that there exists a combinator, that is devoid of free variables that can achieve the same result in both strict and lazy languages.

+Thanks, and Well done for reading such a long blog.
-Well done, and now if you are interested to read explanations in `Lisp` or `Scheme` language, go on and read this: https://mvanier.livejournal.com/2897.html
+If you are interested to read explanations in `Lisp` or `Scheme` language, go on and read this: https://mvanier.livejournal.com/2897.html